 2) Planning and maintaining records of the management system set in place.

-3) Appointing individuals for a Food Safety Team.
+3) Appoint individuals for a Food Safety Team.

 4) Having an emergency plan.

-5) Conducting regular reviews of the Food Safety Management System.
+5) Conduct regular reviews of the Food Safety Management System.

 6) Compliance with the HACCP principles.